Mary Levison: Work in the Church of Scotland

 She was appointed as Deaconess in St Michael's Church in Inveresk, Musselburgh near Edinburgh in 1954 where she served for 4 years.

 In 1958 she returned to St Colm's College taking up the post of tutor teaching Christian Doctrine, New Testament Studies and the practical training of the deaconess students.

 On Saturday 26 May 1963 Mary Lusk stood at the Bar of the General Assembly of the Church of Scotland to test her call to ministry.
 The Moderator overseeing the proceedings was the Very Rev James Stuart Stewart.
 She was given 15 minutes to present her petition to the General Assembly.
 Her petition was for her Ordination to the Ministry of Word and Sacrament.
 Her petition was received by the Assembly which instructed the Panel on Doctrine to consider its response and report to the following General Assembly.

-This was achieved five years later and Levison became a minister in 1973.
+In 1967 six women wrote an open letter to call on the Church of Scotland to allow the ordination of women.
+The six were Lusk, Elizabeth G. K. Hewat, Margaret Forrester, Claude Barbour, Mary Weir and Sheila Spense (then named White).
+The six found that they were not allowed to lobby the men who were making the decision - so they decided to hold a press conference.
+The YMCA lent them a room and the press were invited (but they were not expected in any numbers).
+On the day the room was packed and the six and their petition was in the press.
+The debate continued that year, but on 22 May 1968 women's ordination was approved.
+Levison became a minister in 1973.

 Family and later life

 In 1965 she married Reverend Frederick Levison and they moved to the Scottish Borders.
 When he retired in 1977 they returned to Edinburgh and she then became involved in pastoral care at St Andrew's and St George's Church, Edinburgh.

 She was appointed a Chaplain to Her Majesty in Scotland in 1991, and was the first female minister in this role.
 In 1993 she stood unsuccessfully as Moderator of the General Assembly of the Church of Scotland.
 She was awarded an honorary doctorate (DD) by the University of Edinburgh in 1994.

 She died in Edinburgh on 12 September 2011 and is buried with her parents and other family members in Grange Cemetery.
 The grave lies on the western wall of the west extension.

+Her papers and correspondence are housed at the National Library of Scotland.